AdaTsanQin/COMP333/README.md

 ```
 #### 7. Launch the app with Expo<br>
 npx expo start
-#### 8. open Expo Go on phone, then scan the QR code in terminal using the default code scanner from your phone <br>
+#### 8. Open Expo Go on your iphone, then:<br>
+1. Swipe down from the top of your phone screen to open the system’s quick access menu.<br>
+2. Tap the QR code icon (usually labeled “Scan QR Code” or “Code Scanner”).<br>
+3. Use this built-in scanner to scan the QR code shown in your terminal or browser window after running npx expo start.<br>
+4. Once scanned, the app will launch automatically on your phone.<br>